chaosmail/caffejs/README.md

 This is a cool demo that runs the famous [DeepDream](https://github.com/google/deepdream/blob/master/dream.ipynb) demo entirely in your browser.
 It uses the pretrained GoogLeNet from Caffe and runs the computation as webworker.

 > Debugging this demo: Go to the `Sources` panel in the Chrome Developer Tools and load the demo.
 You should see a webworker icon entitled with `deepdream_worker.js`.
 You can click on it and set your breakpoints as usual.
-Additionally, you could enable `DevTools for Services Works` in the `Resources` panel.
+Additionally, you could enable `DevTools for Services Workers` in the `Resources` panel.

 ## What's left to do